-HCCs are comprised of individual healthcare and response organizations in a defined geographic area, such as acute care hospitals, emergency medical service (EMS) providers, emergency management agencies, and public health agencies.
+HCCs are comprised of individual healthcare and response organizations in a defined geographic area, such as acute care hospitals, emergency medical service (EMS) providers, emergency management agencies, and public health agencies to prepare and respond to emergencies and disasters.
 The primary role of an HCC is to ensure each member of the coalition has the necessary information, training, equipment, supplies, and healthcare personnel to respond to emergencies and other events.
 There are 326 HCCs in local communities throughout the U.S., representing more than 42,000 individual member entities.